MC4 connector

-MC4 connectors are single-contact electrical connectors commonly used for connecting solar panels.
-The MC in MC4 stands for the manufacturer Multi-Contact (now Stäubli Electrical Connectors) and the 4 for the 4 mm diameter contact pin.

-MC4s allow strings of panels to be easily constructed by pushing the connectors from adjacent panels together by hand, but require a tool to disconnect them to ensure they do not accidentally disconnect when the cables are pulled.

-The MC4 and compatible products are universal in the solar market today, equipping almost all solar panels produced since about 2011.
-Originally rated for 600 V, newer versions are rated at 1500 V, which allows longer strings to be created.
+MC4 connectors are electrical connectors commonly used for connecting solar panels.
+The MC in MC4 stands for the manufacturer Multi-Contact (now Stäubli Electrical Connectors), and the 4 for the 4 mm diameter contact pin.
+MC4s allow strings of panels to be easily constructed by pushing the compatible connectors from adjacent panels together by hand, but require a tool to disconnect them to ensure they do not accidentally disconnect when the cables are pulled.
+The National Electrical Code (NEC) and the UL6703 standard for PV connectors specify that connectors have to be from the same type and brand to avoid the dangers of cross-mating.
+In addition, IEC 62548 ‘design requirements for PV Systems' require PV connectors to be of the same origin.
+Originally rated for 600V, newer versions of the MC4 connector are rated at 1500V, which allows longer series strings to be created.

 Background

+MC4 connectors were introduced by Multi-Contact in 2004 as successors to Multi-Contact's MC3 connector (with a 3 mm diameter contact pin) developed in 1996.
+MC3 had certification ratings of (1000VIEC/600V UL) and 30A (using 10AWG PV Cable).
+MC3 connectors were discontinued in 2016.